 Achieved 95.54% against a target of 99.80%.
 Performance has slightly decreased because Ardrossan Academy was resurveyed during April 2018 and classified as condition D, deeming it unsuitable.
-Due to the size of the building and the fact the PI is based on floor space rather than the number of properties, overall performance has reduced.
-Overall property rationalisation has not progressed as quickly as anticipated, resulting in a higher proportion of retained older buildings.
+Due to the size of the building and the fact the PI is based on floor space rather than the number of properties, performance has reduced.

-- % of tenancies to applicants who were assessed as homeless sustained for more than a year.
+• % of tenancies to applicants who were assessed as homeless sustained for more than a year.
 Achieved 81.48% against a target of 82.00%.
 The Housing Support service has changed the level and duration of service provision for all new tenants being resettled into a council tenancy following a period of homelessness.
-Although this measure is slightly adrift of target, 2018/19 has seen a 3.56% improvement in the proportion of households sustaining their accommodation for more than a year. - % of adults satisfied with parks and open spaces.
+Although this measure is slightly adrift of target, 2018/19 has seen a 3.56% improvement in the proportion of households sustaining their accommodation for more than a year.

+• % of adults satisfied with parks and open spaces.